practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 ..which comes to the same 1st and last solution than the [ALS Prolog version](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/graph_4coloring_Germany2g_ALS.pro).

 But oh Boy!
-With an execution time of about 29 seconds for one program run, the KiCS2 Curry program is more than 11 times slower than the slowest Prolog system in this benchmark, and that is ALS Prolog with about 2.63 seconds!
+With an execution time of about 29 seconds for one program run, the KiCS2 Curry program is more than 11 times slower than the slowest Prolog system in this benchmark, and that is ALS Prolog with about 2.63 seconds: [The TL;DR execution speed diagram](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#the-tldr-execution-speed-diagram)

 tbd